 Contract: Permanent

-This is a brand-new role created to help us build on our strong foundations.
-At Manston, behaviour is calm, respectful and embedded in a supportive, inclusive culture — but we want to take it even further.
-We are seeking a skilled and passionate Behaviour and Learning Mentor to support children across school with engagement, relationships and emotional regulation, enabling every child to feel safe, valued and successful.
+We are seeking a skilled and passionate Behaviour and Inclusion Officer to support pupils across school with engagement, relationships and emotional regulation, ensuring every child feels safe, valued and successful.

-You’ll play a leading role in celebrating and reinforcing positive behaviour every day, while also supporting the implementation of the Zones of Regulation across the school.
+You will play a leading role in celebrating and reinforcing positive behaviour each day, while further embedding our whole-school approach to the Zones of Regulation.

 “Pupils happily attend this friendly community school.
 Each day, they are eager to see their friends and their teachers.
 Pupils are looked after by caring staff who know them and their families well.”